Cost of Living in Uruguay

 We asked people how much they someone comfortably live on in Uruguay, they wrote:

 "The cost of living in Uruguay is generally considered to be quite affordable.
 Prices for basic necessities such as food, transportation, and housing are generally lower than in many other countries.
 Eating out at restaurants is also relatively inexpensive, and the cost of entertainment is also quite reasonable.
-Overall, Uruguay is a great place to live if you are looking for an affordable lifestyle," remarked one expat in Uruguay.
+Overall, Uruguay is a great place to live if you are looking for an affordable lifestyle," explained one expat living in Uruguay.

 Will I save money living in Uruguay?

 "Living in Uruguay can be significantly cheaper than living in the United States.
 The cost of living in Uruguay is generally lower than in the United States, with rent, groceries, and utilities costing significantly less.
 Additionally, wages in Uruguay are lower than in the United States, meaning that the same job may pay less in Uruguay than in the United States.
-This can make it easier to save money while living in Uruguay," said one expat in Uruguay.
+This can make it easier to save money while living in Uruguay," said one person in Uruguay.

 What is the average cost of housing in Uruguay?